Rust-Wellcome/labwhere/presentation/slides.md

 # Thank You!

-Rust may have sparked the journey, but the heart of the journey was learning side-by-side.
+Rust may have sparked the journey, but the heart of the journey was learning together.

 <v-click>